List of Bakugan Battle Brawlers characters: Runo Misaki

 Runo Misaki (美咲 琉乃, Misaki Runo), is a 12-year-old (11 in the Japanese dub) girl who loves playing Bakugan against skilled people so she can show off.
 Runo is a Haos brawler.
 Her Partner Bakugan is a Haos Tigrerra (the others being Terrowclaw and Saurus), who is very obedient and powerful in battle.
 Tigrerra later evolves into Haos Blade Tigrerra.
-Though underage (in the first season), she helps her parents run their family business in a cafe.
-It is revealed in episode 5, it is she lives not too far from Dan.
-In episode 32, a flashback revealed that she knew Dan from when she was little, but didn't realize it because she didn't catch his name.
-It is heavily hinted that she has feelings for Dan (and vice versa) but no relationship forms.
 She reached 6th in the rankings.
-She has not brawled for the final showdown against King Zenoheld as Tigrerra chose not to brawl and put her into trouble.
-She missed her friends so much that she teleported herself to New Vestroia but she was halfway there.
-She's believed to be 16 years old in the third season's timeline.
-Even though she didn't appear in Gundalian Invaders as an individual, in True Colors, she was shown in a flashback from New Vestroia, and in Mobile Assault, she was shown in a picture with Dan.
-In Mechtanium Surge, she was shown in another picture with Julie in the episode Back in Sync.
-However, she finally made her return in the episode Enemy Allies, where she delivers the battle suits to Dan, Marucho and Shun as they battle Wiseman.
+After a lengthy absence, Runo returns in the episode Enemy Allies, where she delivers the battle suits to Dan, Marucho and Shun as they battle Wiseman.
 From that episode on, she and Mira helped to deliver the Battle Suits to the Brawlers whenever they needed them.
-In Jump to Victory, she met a Baku Sky Raider named "Haos Aerogan" and became his new partner, but Aerogan later returned to New Vestroia.
+In Jump to Victory, she met a Baku Sky Raider named Haos Aerogan and became his new partner, but Aerogan later returned to New Vestroia.
 Runo is a fairly good opponent in Bakugan.
-Near the end of Mechtanium Surge, Runo, along with Julie and Mira, are killed when Mechtavius Destroyer annihilates Bakugan City, but their deaths are prevented when Dan, Shun, and Marucho, are able to use the Current of Time to go back to before that happened and destroy Mechtavius Destroyer for good, preventing that dark future.
+Near the end of Mechtanium Surge, Runo, along with Julie and Mira, are killed when Mechtavius Destroyer annihilates Bakugan City, but their deaths are prevented when Dan, Shun, and Marucho, are able to use the Current of Time to go back to before that happened and destroy Mechtavius Destroyer.